MiguelCastillo/bit-loader/README.md

 > `bit-loader` matching rules are an abstraction on top of [roolio](https://github.com/MiguelCastillo/roolio), so feel free to explore different matching rules, including custom ones.
 But generally, you will only specify strings and regex.

 Matching rules allow you to define which modules are processed by `bit-loader`.
-This is accomplished by defining `match` and `ignore` rules.
-You can specify `match` and `ignore` rules in plugins and in plugin handlers.
+This is accomplished by defining `match`, `ignore`, and `extensions` rules.
+You can specify `match`, `ignore`, and `extensions` rules in plugins and in plugin handlers.
 You can also specify `ignore` rules in `bit-loader` instances.
 This combination gives you lots of control over what part of your setup processes which modules.

 `match` and `ignore` rules are objects whose properties are matched against properties in module meta objects.
-For example, if your `match` rule defines `path`, then the path in module meta will be tested to determine if the particular module meta can be processed.
-If your `match` rule defines `source`, then the source in module meta is tested.
+For example, if your `match` rule defines `path`, then the path in module meta will be tested to determine if the particular module meta can be processed by `bit-loader`.

+`extensions` rules is a string or array of string to match the file extension of the module being loaded.

 ### match